 Closed cell foam is a great insulator of course.
-Here, you have closed air bubbles completely trapped inside the foam, as opposite to the open cell foam.
+Here, you have closed air bubbles completely trapped inside the foam, as opposed to the open-cell foam.

 The foam layer provides a moderate insulation and cushioning.
-Nominal R-value is 1.2.
-But, as you will realize, this is a very wide pad, so when you fold it you have effectively 2.4 R value.
+The nominal R-value is 1.2.
+But, as you will realize, this is a very wide pad, so when you fold it you have effectively 2.4 R-value.

 Though you may fold it differently, to have 4 thicknesses of the mat beneath the upper part of the body, 2 thicknesses beneath the lower part of the torso, and nothing below your knees.
 This is somewhat similar to a 3/4 length mattress.